hechoendrupal/drupalconsole.com/content/docs/en/using/how-to-download-install-and-serve-drupal8.md

+---
+title: How to download, install and serve Drupal 8
+---
 # How to download, install and serve Drupal 8

 The easiest way to try Drupal 8 in your local machine is by executing the `quick:start` command.